 Yes.
 Every person who enters and exits the facility must sign in/out.
 This allows clubs to keep track of individuals inside the facilities, and to expedite communication to members and provincial healthcare authorities In the case that a positive case arises within the club.

-There should be a designated individual recording all relevant information outlined in Section 3 of the Protocol, to both maintain record consistency, as well as aid in communication and contact tracing should a positive case occur.
+There should be a designated individual recording all relevant information outlined in the Return to Fencing Section of the Protocol, to both maintain record consistency, as well as aid in communication and contact tracing should a positive case occur.